 The Line 9 reversal is the centerpiece of Enbridge’s Eastern Canadian Refinery Access Initiative – a development that will protect the future of Canadian refineries, safeguard jobs, and benefit Canada’s economy as a whole.

 Line 9 is an existing 762-mm (30-inch) diameter pipeline with a current capacity of approximately 240,000 barrels per day, extending from Sarnia, Ont., to Montreal.
 Enbridge has been operating the Line 9 pipeline safely and reliably since 1976.

 Originally flowing eastward, Line 9 was reversed in 1998 as foreign oil from areas such as West Africa and the Middle East became more affordable.
 Currently, Line 9 transports that foreign-sourced crude in a westbound direction (Ontario and Quebec refineries currently process 18% and 90% foreign-sourced crude, respectively).

-However, Western Canadian crude is now priced significantly lower than foreign oil.
-And as a result, Enbridge has made a regulatory application to the National Energy Board (NEB) to reverse the flow of Line 9 once again.
+However, Western Canadian crude is now priced lower than foreign oil.
+And as a result, Enbridge made a successful regulatory application to the National Energy Board (NEB) over the past two years to reverse the flow of Line 9 once again.

 Answering Your Questions

 We continue to engage the public in meaningful discussions regarding the Line 9 reversal and capacity expansion.
 We speak frequently with landowners, municipalities, interested individuals and organizations to provide information and answer questions.

 Learn more about our Line 9 community outreach efforts.